Shrushti110/icp-8.0-html-css-group-project-2/README.md

 - **Structured Layout**: Demonstrates proper HTML and CSS practices through a multi-page website structure.
 - **Integrated Purchase Links**: Direct buy links to Amazon, allowing users to easily purchase selected gadgets.

+## Insights and Learnings

+Throughout the development of CARA🌿, our team gained valuable insights and enhanced our skill set in several areas:

+- **Responsive Design Principles**: Mastered the implementation of responsive design using media queries to ensure the website adapts to different screen sizes.
+- **Advanced CSS Techniques**: Learned to apply sophisticated CSS methods to create visually appealing layouts and animations.
+- **Code Organization**: Adopted best practices for organizing HTML and CSS code, enhancing maintainability and scalability.
+- **Collaborative Development**: Improved our ability to work collaboratively using version control systems like Git, facilitating better team coordination and project management.